Last updated July 2026

-The Atene Viewpoint Walk is a short track into Whanganui National Park that punches well above its weight for views.
-The 4 km return walk follows a historic 1959 roadway through native bush and farmland to a black beech ridge overlooking the national park and the cutoff meander of the old Whanganui River bed.
-A picnic table with spectacular river views appears just 20 minutes in.
+The Atene Viewpoint Walk is a rewarding short track in Whanganui National Park that delivers excellent river and park views for modest effort.
+The 4 km return route follows an historic roadway through native bush and farmland to a black beech ridge overlooking the national park and the cutoff meander of the old Whanganui River bed.
+A picnic table with spectacular river views appears just 20 minutes from the start, making the walk worthwhile even for those who turn back early.
+The track is managed by the Department of Conservation and remains free to access year-round.

 Practical Information